vishHemant/portfolio-hemant/README.md

 ## Features

-- Home: Introduces myself and provides a brief overview of my skills and interests.
+- Home: Introduces myself and provides a brief overview.
 - About: Details my professional background, education, and relevant experience.
-- Projects: Showcases the projects I have worked on, including descriptions, screenshots, and links to live demos or repositories.
+- Projects: Showcases the projects I have worked on, including descriptions, screenshots, and links to visit or repositories.
 - Skills: Lists the programming languages, frameworks, and tools I am proficient in.
 - Contact: Offers various ways to get in touch with me, such as through email, social media.